-The Property Race Day is now celebrating its thirteenth year, having raised over £2.2 million for children's charities.
+The Property Race Day is now celebrating its thirteenth year, having raised over £2.25 million for children's charities.
 Beneficiaries to date include; SOS Children's Villages, Hope & Homes, LandAid, Starlight, Daktari Bush School, Plan UK, Project Hope UK, The Children's Trust, WellChild, Sebastian's Action Trust and Pepo La Tumaini.
 The day has quickly established itself as a key date in the property calendar.
-Next year's event will take place on Friday 12th July, 2019, where our principal aim is to continue raising funds for extremely well deserving charities.
+This year's event will take place on Friday 12th July, 2019, where our principal aim is to continue raising funds for extremely well deserving charities.

 The event will take place at the world-famous Ascot Racecourse in the main Pavilion.
 This offers the perfect opportunity for networking within the sector, whilst, the free CS2 Property Race Day Train will take guests directly from London Waterloo to Ascot.

 The day will include a champagne reception, seven races, a live and silent auction and a post racing live band.

 In 2018 we seated over 850 guests for lunch and will do the same next year - demand for tables has been incredibly high.